bioinfo-pf-curie/RNA-seq/docs/configuration/reference_genomes.md

-# nf-core/mypipeline: Reference Genomes Configuration
+# Reference Genomes Configuration

-The nf-core/mypipeline pipeline needs a reference genome for alignment and annotation.
+The pipeline needs a reference genome for alignment and annotation.

 These paths can be supplied on the command line at run time (see the [usage docs](../usage.md)), but for convenience it's often better to save these paths in a nextflow config file.
 See below for instructions on how to do this.
-Read [Adding your own system](adding_your_own.md) to find out how to set up custom config files.

 ## Adding paths to a config file
 Specifying long paths every time you run the pipeline is a pain.